-Comprehensive study of phonological and articulatory of speech, processes and associative disorders of language.
+Comprehensive of the study phonological and articulatory processes of speech, and associative disorders of oral language.
 Students are required to administer and interpret the results of various tests (i.e., phonological, articulation, oral language, etc.).
-In observe addition. students diagnostic and therapy procedures conducted by certified speechlanguage pathologists working with speech-impaired children adults.
+In addition, students observe diagnostic and therapy procedures conducted by certified speechlanguage pathologists working with speech-impaired children and adults.